You are here

 - Research Capabilities

-The OSU-NRL has a pool-top workbench and another adjacent work surface where experimenters can set up equipment to support their instrumented experiment at a convenient location without running long wires.
+The NRL has a pool-top workbench and another adjacent work surface where experimenters can set up equipment to support their instrumented experiment at a convenient location without running long wires.
 Experimenters can design and use their own test rigs for use in the dry tubes (per a successful safety review), and they can operate their own equipment for controlling and monitoring their experiments.
-Finally, OSU-NRL does not have a fixed operations cycle, which allows for great flexibility in designing experiments with different power levels and even power transients (not including pulsing).
-Previous experiments have involved multiple stepped reactor powers and multiple experiment temperatures, and the flexibility in operations, experiment size and design, and monitoring makes the OSU-NRL reactor a valuable resource for many types of experiments, including testing of potential instrumentation for next-generation reactors.
-Numerous phase-1 level experiments have successfully utilized OSURR large external irradiation dry tubes for performing high-temperature, instrumented experiments.
+Finally, the NRL does not have a fixed operations cycle, which allows for great flexibility in designing experiments with different power levels and even power transients (not including pulsing).
+Previous experiments have involved multiple stepped reactor powers and multiple experiment temperatures, and the flexibility in operations, experiment size and design, and monitoring makes the NRL reactor a valuable resource for many types of experiments, including testing of potential instrumentation for next-generation reactors.
+Numerous phase-1 level experiments have successfully utilized RR large external irradiation dry tubes for performing high-temperature, instrumented experiments.

 The laboratory is centrally located within Ohio, making it very accessible to all institutions in the state.
-In addition, Columbus is home to an international airport, making the OSU-NRL very accessible to out-of-state users.
+In addition, Columbus is home to an international airport, making the NRL very accessible to out-of-state users.